By: Maralee McKee, Manners Mentor

 4. If you know of someone who is graduating and you didn’t receive an announcement, you can send a card or gift if you’d like.
-I’m sure the graduate and his or her family will be honored and happily surprised.
+I’m sure the graduate and family will be honored and happily surprised.

 5. If you attend a commencement ceremony or party, then you’ll want to bring a gift.
 You can bring it with you or have it delivered to the graduate’s home prior to the party.

-Grace Note: The best gifts are ones the graduate will use in his or her next stage in life.
-Tech school, four-year college, grad school, or first job and apartment, think of what would come in handy for that and buy accordingly.
+Grace Note: The best gifts are ones that graduates will use in their next stage of life.
+For tech school, four-year college, grad school, or first job and apartment, think of what would come in handy and buy accordingly.

-For graduations, money (or pre-paid debit cards) make for great gifts.
-While it’s not a very personal gift (you can buy those in the years ahead for their wedding and then baby shower), young people are rather hard to buy for and they do appreciate cash.
+For graduations, money, or pre-paid debit cards, make great gifts.
+While it’s not a very personal gift (you can buy those in the years ahead for their wedding and then baby shower), young people are rather hard to buy for, and they do appreciate cash.
+When opening gifts, the graduate is going to need to know what to say.
+This post has you covered; it shares The 7 Manners of Opening Every Gift.

 How much to give?

-That depends on how well you know the graduate and your budget.
-A causal acquaintance might give $20, an aunt or uncle might give $100 to $500.
+That depends on how well you know the graduate and on your budget.
+A casual acquaintance might give $20, an aunt or uncle might give $100 to $500.
 For a grandparent, the sky is the limit.
 However, don’t give more than you can afford.
 An aunt or uncle can just as graciously give $20.
-A grandparent on a fixed income, might give a handwritten letter of love and best advice.
+A grandparent on a fixed income might give a handwritten letter of love and best advice.
 Give from your heart, and give only what you can afford.
 Don’t let a norm put you in a financial bind.
-If you need to spend less than $20, and you feel embarrassed, (you shouldn’t) you can purchase a store bought gift instead of giving cash.
+If you need to spend less than $20, and you feel embarrassed (you shouldn’t), you can purchase a store-bought gift instead of giving cash.
 That way the recipient doesn’t know how much you spent.

 And besides, with the internet, you can find great deals.
-For instance, check out the Amazon.com outlet shopping clearance deals page.
-They offer amazing bargains.
+For instance, check out the Amazon.com outlet shopping clearance page.
+They offer deep-discount bargains on quality items.